 This trio of individual cakes is also mounted on concrete stands.
 But instead of going the urban route, these dark, black cakes are speckled with gold, making it seem like you're slicing into the galaxies.
 It's perfect for a celestial-themed wedding.

 This concrete-inspired cake features two distinctly-shaped tiers in two different hues and is topped with a gorgeous cascading floral arrangement on a lucite cake stand.

 Pop Art Cake

 For summer weddings, bold colors such as yellows, pinks, and oranges are an easy way to complement the season and feel especially fresh.
 This cake, featuring a pop-art design, is accented with vibrant orange sugar paste rings—a fun, geometric option for an art-themed wedding.

 Concrete-inspired cakes are gaining popularity in the wedding world.
 The peach elements in this concrete cake paired with the singular floral accent featuring white, green, and burnt orange hues make this cake perfect for an early fall wedding.
 Plus, the narrow layers of this slim cake are a fresher take on square wedding confections.

 Pile on the tiers!
-To make for a truly striking contemporary cake, ask your confectioner to make yours tall and multi-leveled.
+For a truly striking contemporary cake, ask your baker to make yours tall and multi-leveled.
 This concrete-inspired, oatmeal-hued cake features four tiers in varying heights, including a slender top tier, and is ornamented with large wildflowers in deep reds and violets and cascading vines.
 We can imagine this floral masterpiece at a garden wedding in the fall.